fabiog1901/kloigos/README.md

 You can decide to allocate dedicated disks for the data of a service.
 The same idea remains, namely, prepending each path with the unit identifier, example `/mnt/c0-15/data`.

-Kloigos lets you manage compute units in much the same way that AWS lets you manage EC2 instances-only at a far smaller, more granular scale.
+Kloigos lets you manage compute units in much the same way that AWS lets you manage EC2 instances - only at a far smaller, more granular scale.

 While Kloigos provides a web dashboard for visibility and monitoring, the dashboard is informational only.
 All provisioning and deprovisioning of compute units is performed programmatically through the Kloigos APIs.